 With the right data delivered to the right person in real time, you position yourself to make effective changes that can immediately improve your bottom line.
-You’re also empowered to respond quickly should drastic disruption occur.
+You’re also empowered to respond quickly, should there be disruption large or small as data visibility is important to both scenarios.
 These changes and responses can extend from your supplier relationships to your customer experiences.
-Imagine the possibilities.

-If you haven’t adopted an analytics strategy yet, you may be feeling pressure from all directions: competition that’s gaining the lead, customers who expect you to anticipate their needs, suppliers’ changing expectations, an incoming workforce that depends on analytics tools and an unpredictable market that demands better visibility over every aspect of your business.
+If you haven’t adopted a data strategy yet, you may be feeling pressure from all directions: competition that’s gaining market share, customers who expect you to anticipate their needs, suppliers’ changing lead times, an incoming workforce that has higher technology standards and an unpredictable market that demands better visibility over every aspect of your organization.

-Because analytics are quickly becoming an industry “must,” here are a few basics to help you determine their potential benefit to your business.
+Because analytics are now an industry must-have, here are a few basics to help you determine their potential benefit to your organization.

 Defining Big Data in Manufacturing

 Consider that, on a human level, you could only analyze a fraction of your big data.
-And by the time you have made determinations from that fraction, an entirely new set of data has come in that might have led to different answers.
-You are always a step or two behind the most relevant decisions and can’t make use of all the information.
+By the time you have made determinations from that sliver of information, an entirely new set of data has come in that might lead to different answers.
+By relying on human computational skills and spreadsheets alone, you end up always being a step or two behind the most relevant decisions and unable to make use of all the data available to you.

 Manufacturing Data Capture vs. Manufacturing Data Analytics